-4. Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralized level) with that task?
+4. Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralised level) with that task?

-In the UK, individual contracting authorities make the assessment of the self-cleaning measures undertaken by an economic operator.
+In the UK, the assessment of the measures undertaken within self-cleaning is an assessment undertaken by the individual contracting authority.

-Guidance was provided by the Office of Fair Trading (the former UK competition authority) in a case which preceded the formalisation of self-cleaning under Directive 2014/24/EU.
-The case was concerned with a cartel in the construction industry, with the OFT uncovering a widespread practice of "cover bidding".
-In that case, the OFT and the Office of Government Commerce issued a guidance note which recommended that companies found to have participated in the cartel should not automatically be excluded from public tenders - in part because the practice had been so widespread and many other companies were suspected of participation.

-The guidance note can be found here for more information: https://assets.publishing.service.gov.uk/media/555de4cee5274a7084000166/Information-Note2.pdf
+There was one notable example, which preceded the formalisation of self-cleaning under Directive 2014/24/EU and is related to a cartel in the construction industry which uncovered a widespread practice of "cover bidding".
+In that case, the Office of Fair Trading (formerly, the UK competition authority) and the Office of Government Commerce issued a guidance note which recommended that companies found to have participated in the cartel should not automatically be excluded from public tenders - in part because the practice had been so widespread and many other companies were suspected of participation.
+The guidance note can be found here for more information: https://assets.publishing.service.gov.uk/ media/555de4cee5274a7084000166/ Information-Note2.pdf